So, let's cut to the chase here...

 I believe that it is important that a hosting recommendation is backed up by a strong why.
 And that why must be bigger than the affiliate commission.

-The host that I personally recommend is Siteground.
+If WPX Hosting seems a bit much for you right now, then the host that I personally recommend is Siteground.

 Yes, that's an affiliate link.
 But, to be clear, I took a big hit in my commissions when I began recommending Siteground.
 Bluehost paid more, but I couldn't honestly recommend them after my hacking experience with them.